What is stress urinary incontinence?

 Stress incontinence is an uncontrollable leakage of urine during physical exertion such as coughing, sneezing, laughing, or performing exercise.
 Stress incontinence is the most widespread manifestation of urinary incontinence.
 It is much more common in women than men.

 An easy way to imagine stress incontinence is to use an analogy.
 Picture yourself holding a water filled balloon.
 The narrow part of the balloon is squeezed shut by your fingers so that the water doesn’t trickle out.
-But if your fingers get weary, and you compress the balloon just a bit, the water will leak out.
+However, if your fingers get weary, and you compress the balloon just a bit, the water will leak out.
 The balloon represents your bladder; your fingers represent your pelvic floor muscles and the pressure on the balloon represents some external physical force.

 Being overweight, can also put extra pressure on your pelvic floor muscles making any stress incontinence much worse.
 So, plan to eat a healthy diet that focuses on a regular intake of good quality food that is varied and high in fibre, not just the quantity of food you consume.
-Whatever you do, don’t cut down on the amount of fluid you drink, this will only make you constipated.
+Whatever you do, don’t cut down on the amount of fluid you drink, as this will only make you constipated.